dicarlolab/archconvnets/README.md

 install
 ==============
-git clone this repository and add the path to the PYTHON_PATH variable follow the install instructions for all requirements (uncluding those requirements)
+git clone this repository and add the path to the PYTHON_PATH variable

+follow the install instructions for all requirements listed in requirements.txt (including the requirements in those requirements files)